 Concussion treatment in Palm Beach County

 The Children's Hospital at Palms West is proud to offer advanced concussion treatment to our community.
 Whether it's a sports-related injury or caused by a fall or accident, we are here to evaluate and treat quickly.
-The primary goal of our program is to return patients to activities in the safest condition possible and to educate families and coaches about concussions.
+The primary goal of our program is to return patients to activities in a safe condition and to educate families and coaches about concussions.

 Baseline neurocognitive testing